 Examines cultural, religious, political, and economic developments in European Jewish life between 1750 and 1945.
 Emphasizes the diversity of Jewish experiences in Europe and the significant changes in Jewish identity that occurred as many Jews became increasingly integrated into their surrounding populations.
 Includes topics such as “Haskalah,” or “Jewish Enlightenment”; the development of Reform Judaism; political and economic emancipation; changes in gender norms; Zionism; and anti-Semitism and the Holocaust.
 Includes films, memoirs, and cartoons and graphic novels, as well as important texts in Jewish history.
-Cross-listed with JWSS 1294.
+HIST 1294 and JWSS 1294 are cross-listed.

 HIST 1389.
 History of Espionage 1: Antiquity to World War II.
 4 Hours.